We're the best of friends.

 Friends of Georgia Radio (FoGR) is a 501c3 non-profit organization of energetic, passionate radio professionals dedicated to Georgia communities, the radio profession, and each other.

-We raise funds for and award yearly scholarships for students at Georgia colleges and universities and provide mentoring for those students from professionals and legends in the radio industry.
+We raise funds for and award yearly scholarships for students at Georgia colleges and universities, and provide mentoring for those students from professionals and legends in the radio industry.

 We provide ongoing professional development, unique workshops, and in-person events, enhancing the future of traditional radio broadcasting and emerging technologies that serve Georgia listeners and communities.